Wine country in Northern California spans a few counties and valleys but none is more synonymous with California wine than Napa Valley.

 Though Napa Valley extends across six small towns, the area itself is small enough that staying in any of the following campgrounds and RV parks, while closer to one town versus another, will be close enough to all activities in the area to make it a home base.

 There are several RV-friendly spots to lodge in Napa, starting with Bothe-Napa Valley State Park.
 The park accommodates campers up to 31 feet and accepts reservations online (highly recommended for this popular area).
-The Lake Berryessa Marina Resort has two campground areas: Pleasure Cove Resort & Marina which has 26 lakeside RV sites and Steele Canyon Campground which has 6.
+The Lake Berryessa Marina Resort has two campground areas: Pleasure Cove Resort & Marina which has 26 lakeside RV sites and Steele Canyon Campground which has six sites.

 The Napa Valley Expo RV Park has numerous sites with full hookups.
 Skyline Wilderness Park, located in the Napa foothills, has RV sites with full and partial hookups available year-round.
 The Calistoga RV Park has year-round sites with full hookups as well as amenities like access to the Calistoga Art Center.